chinenual/synergize/docs/getting-started.md

 ## Test your connection to the Synergy

 You can test the connection by selecting the `Connect->Connect to Synergy` menu.
-If successful, Synergize will report the firmware version of the connected Synergy in the upper left pane of the display.
+If successful, Synergize will display the connection information in the upper left pane of the display.

 It is not necessary to explicitly connect in this way.
 Synergize will connect the first time you invoke  a command that needs to communicate with the Synergy.